Agriculture Technology Tools Can Help Alleviate Poverty for Many

 2023 is very exciting in the Philippines!
-As a farmer, we are now allowed to plant Bt eggplant.
+En tant qu'agriculteur, we are now allowed to plant Bt eggplant.
 This will give us better yields and more economic opportunity!

 When my wife and I started the farm in 2010, we practiced the organic agriculture system.
 We grew white corn flint varieties, mostly for human consumption as corn grits, and produced about 600 kilograms of shelled corn per hectare.
 Not efficient or profitable with that yield, we needed to do better but I had no idea how much better until we tried Bt corn varieties that were already available.

-The results amazed me: By 2016, when we had fully adopted Bt corn, we yielded about 8,400 kg per hectare.
+The results amazed me: Par 2016, when we had fully adopted Bt corn, we yielded about 8,400 kg par hectare.

-Since then, our farm has had its ups and downs, as commodity prices have fluctuated, bad weather and a deadly pandemic have battered us, and securing credit from banks has become more difficult.
-Yet I’ve become a total believer in the science-based tool of biotechnology.
-For farmers, they are an indispensable tool of production.
+Depuis, our farm has had its ups and downs, as commodity prices have fluctuated, bad weather and a deadly pandemic have battered us, and securing credit from banks has become more difficult.
+Yet I’ve become a total believer in the science-based tool of biotechnology. pour les agriculteurs, they are an indispensable tool of production.

-The example of Bangladesh shows that Bt eggplant both boost yields and reduces reliance on pesticides.
-We’re sure to see similar results in the Philippines, and I believe that we’ll reduce our input costs by as much as 30 percent.
+The example of Bangladesh spectacles that Bt eggplant both boost yields and reduces reliance on pesticides.
+We’re sure to see similar results in the Philippines, and I believe that we’ll reduce our input costs by as much as 30 pour cent.
 This innovation will make farming more profitable for farmers as well as food more available and affordable for consumers.

 The experience of our farm demonstrates the great need for this excellent technology.